drfailov/DRM_Watch_v2/README.md

 - Update firmware on your watch;
 - Now your melody will appear in list and can be set as alarm.

-Melody player: https://zserge.com/nokia-composer/ (link actual 2022-11)
+Melody player: https://zserge.com/nokia-composer/ (link actual 2023-12)
 Melody repository: https://nokia.nigelcoldwell.co.uk/tunes.html (link actual 2022-11)
+Melody player (non RTTTL, just for fun): http://outputchannel.com/monophonic-ringtone-synthesizer/ (link actual 2023-12)

 Video describing this process you can see here: https://www.youtube.com/watch?v=Ek3eQStupCs